Capital One Venture X Business Credit Card Review

 - 10,000 bonus miles each year on your account anniversary.

 - Capital One Lounge access (including guest access).

 - Priority Pass membership (including guest access).

 - Reports indicate that the card still gets you restaurant access even though the one with the personal Venture X no longer does.

 - Free employee cards (authorized users).

-- $100 credit towards TSA PreCheck or Global Entry
+- Up to a $100 credit towards TSA PreCheck or Global Entry

 - Premier Collection bookings with the card get a $100 experience credit, daily breakfast for 2 and complimentary Wi-Fi on every booking, plus other premium benefits like room upgrades, early check-in and late checkout when available.